NHS services in the UK are invaluable, and for most of us are enough to cover our healthcare needs.

 With full medical underwriting, you complete a full application and provide medical information, as well as possibly give the company permission to consult your GP.
 It may take longer for cover to commence in this case, but you will know exactly what you are covered for when it starts, and it is often cheaper than a moratorium policy.
 The claims process itself also tends to be much quicker as a result of your provider already having your medical details.

-Any treatment not covered by your policy is called an “exclusion”.
+Any treatment not covered by your policy is known as an “exclusion” and will be listed in your policy small print.
 Providers are more likely to review and potentially remove exclusions on pre-existing health problems on a moratorium policy, usually after a period of two years, provided you’ve had no symptoms, treatment or medication for that condition.
 It is less common for this to happen with full medical underwriting, as the terms of the policy are generally permanent.

 How much does health insurance usually cost?